ndarville/wishlist/README.md

 If you’ve received one of your wishes, you can either delete them or mark them as `bought: true`.
 If you do the latter, it will show up on the `/bought` of your site.
 You can also use `hidden: true`, if you want the wish not to be displayed anywhere for the time being.

 **NB:** Remember to link to the *HTTPS* version of you website, as GitHub Pages does not redirect from HTTP automatically.
 (If you forget or don’t understand what this means, it’s not the end of the world.)

+Be aware that this is basically just the repo for my own wishlist, so don’t expect to be able to do a `git pull` or `git fetch` without something breaking.
+Besides, the wishlist is pretty much fine in its current state for the most part.

 Can I use a custom domain name?
 -------------------------------